enkidevs/curriculum/Python/Data Structures/datetime-object.md

 ---
 ## Content

-The `datetime` class combines in a single object all information of both previously discussed `date` and `time` classes.
+The `datetime` class combines in a single object all the information contained by both previously discussed `date` and `time` classes.

 As a consequence, the `datetime` object is **aware** - recording a specific point in time that is not open to interpretations.